kitchell/DeepLearningTutorial_LBspectrum/keras_basics.md

 ```

 ## Choices to be made when adding layers
 1. There are many choices to be made when adding layers, starting with the type of layer to add.
-You can find out more about the existing layers [here](https://keras.io/layers/about-keras-layers/).
+You can find out more about the existing layers [here](https://keras.io/layers/about-keras-layers/) and you will learn more about the different layers later.
 The main layers we will be interested in are as follows:

 * **Dense** layer - a dense layer is a fully connected neural network layer
 * **Conv1D** layer - a 1 dimensional convolutional layer